tiy-atx-ui-aug2015/ui-design-checklist/README.md

 - Keep css code organized, logical, and searchable
 - Use comments for other people working on the same project
 - Use media queries to create progressive enhancement
+- Make sure to sass --watch your css folder

 # Design/Strategy
 - Mobile (Small Screen) First